 I have no doubt that many of the positive reviews for the product are from distributors, but the ratings suggest that some of them are legitimate too.
-If they weren’t, you would see a lot of five star reviews and a lot of one star ones – a very common pattern in MLM.
+If they weren’t, you would see a lot of five-star reviews and a lot of one-star ones – a very common pattern in MLM.

-Additionally, many of the positive reviews for the product are well written, without hype and with personal stories.
-One of the most common complaint is the price of the shakes versus their value.
+Additionally, many of the positive reviews for the product are well written, without the hype and with personal stories.
+One of the most common complaints is the price of the shakes versus their value.
 Distributors for MLM products rarely take that approach to reviews, instead just going on about how ‘wonderful’ the product is.

-One surprising thing about the company’s products is that the many of them are on Amazon.
+One surprising thing about the company’s products is that many of them are on Amazon.
 This is unusual and most MLM companies try to force users to buy through the company’s website or through distributors.

-In fact, Amazon seems to be a little bit less expensive than Arbonne’s website for some of the itens.
+In fact, Amazon seems to be a little bit less expensive than Arbonne’s website for some of the items.
 There are a large number of people on Amazon selling the products, so it looks like some distributors have taken to Amazon as a way of getting better sales, with lower profit.

 Product Quality and Uniqueness